aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

     cd amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/terraform
     ```

-3. Update `0-provider.tf` file with your S3 bucket name, key, and region for Terraform to store its state.
+3. Update `provider.tf` file with your S3 bucket name, key, and region for Terraform to store its state.

     Backend example